mastercomfig/mastercomfig/docs/contributing.md

 First things first: use spaces (no tabs) and CRLF line endings for configs, and continue the Valve convention in the other file overrides.
 Ensure no trailing space at the end of lines.
-Max line length should be 100.

 #### Launch options